-Multistage Submersible Pump is a pump containing 2 or more impellers.
-These impellers can be of the same or different types, namely suction impeller, double suction impeller or a combination with centrifugal first stage and side channel stage impeller.
+A multi-stage Submersible Pump is a pump containing two or more impellers.
+These impellers can be of the same or different types: suction impeller, double suction impeller, or combination with the centrifugal first stage and side-channel stage impeller.
 It is used in field applications that require a higher head than traditional single-stage centrifugal submersible pumps.
 These centrifugal pumps have been proven in field applications and have been developed for many years.

-The components of a multi-stage submersible pump are very similar to those of a standard centrifugal pump, but the additional component of a multistage centrifugal pump is a diffuser, which can effectively guide fluid to the eye of the impeller or the next stage.
-In the side channel pump, there is an intermediate plate with a fan-shaped side channel and a liquid part.
+The components of a multi-stage submersible pump are very similar to those of a standard centrifugal pump.
+Still, the additional component of a multi-stage centrifugal pump is a diffuser, which can effectively guide fluid to the eye of the impeller or the next stage.
+There is an intermediate plate with a fan-shaped side channel and a liquid part in the side channel.

-In a multi-stage centrifugal pump, because the impeller produces larger thrust in the same direction, there will be a thrust balancing device, that is, a balance disc or a balance drum, to reduce the thrust to a standard controllable level.
+In a multi-stage centrifugal pump, because the impeller produces enormous thrust in the same direction, a thrust balancing device, a balance disc, or a balance drum reduces the thrust to a standard controllable level.
 The size of the thrust bearing.

-cannot handle solids and abrasives, because the gap between the impeller and the pump volute is very small, so they are usually used for water and other low-viscosity fluids.
+Multistage Submersible Pumps cannot handle solids and abrasives because the gap between the impeller and the pump volute is minimal, so they are usually used for water and other low-viscosity fluids.

-The series submersible pumps are multi-stage vertical and horizontal dual-purpose centrifugal pumps manufactured on the basis of the introduction of German Ritz technology.
-They have the characteristics of advanced structure, high unit efficiency, and excellent materials. , Vertical and horizontal dual-purpose, long life, reliable operation, low noise and other advantages.
-This pump is an upgraded product of the QJ series that originally implemented the standards of the Ministry of Agriculture.
-This series of pumps are mainly used for permanent drainage of coal mines, surface drainage and high-pressure jet grouting projects.
+The series submersible pumps are multi-stage vertical and horizontal dual-purpose centrifugal pumps manufactured based on the introduction of German Ritz technology.
+They have the characteristics of advanced structure, high unit efficiency, and excellent materials. , Vertical and horizontal dual-purpose, long life, reliable operation, low noise, and other advantages.
+This pump is an upgraded product of the QJ series that initially implemented the standards of the Ministry of Agriculture.
+This series of pumps are mainly used for permanent drainage of coal mines, surface drainage, and high-pressure jet grouting projects.
 They are also suitable for deep well pumping in the mining industry and urban and rural areas.
-Ritz series multi-stage submersible pumps are mainly composed of motors and pumps, which can meet vertical and horizontal use.
+Ritz series multi-stage submersible pumps are mainly motors and pumps, which can meet vertical and horizontal use.
 The matching motor has a large shaft diameter and short shaft length.

 Boiler feed, reverse osmosis, water pressurization, irrigation, fire protection, heating/cooling regulation, water circulation.

-Permanent drainage of coal mines, surface drainage and high-pressure jet grouting projects, as well as deep well pumping in the mining industry and urban and rural areas.
+Permanent drainage of coal mines, surface drainage, high-pressure jet grouting projects, and good deep pumping in the mining industry and urban and rural areas.

 Water supply to high-rise buildings, reverse osmosis, boiler water supply, spraying, high-pressure cleaning, water plants, heating, condensation, fuel delivery, oil and natural gas production, power generation and mining, and other high-pressure and high-temperature applications.

-has better hydraulic coordination, higher efficiency and more reliable performance.
+Let's compare the multi-stage centrifugal pump with the high-pressure pump.
+Although the multi-stage centrifugal pump is more complicated and more expensive, the multi-stage submersible pump has better hydraulic coordination, higher efficiency, and more reliable performance.
 With its hydraulic module, the ability to provide additional impellers, and the ability to trim these impellers, I can fully satisfy the working point without compromise.

 1. Compact structure